-ITSC 2386 Internship - Computer and Information Sciences, General (0-0-3) A work-based learning experience that enables the student
+ITSC 2386 Internship - Computer and Information Sciences, General (0-0-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+A learning plan is developed by the college and the employer.

 ITSE